-- (b) the disputing investor not being an enterprise of the respondent Party until the disputing investor refers the dispute for arbitration pursuant to paragraph 2; - (c) the disputing investor providing written consent to arbitration in accordance with the provisions set out in this Section; and - (d) the disputing investor providing written notice, which shall be submitted at least 30 days before the claim is submitted, to the respondent Party of its intent to submit the dispute to such arbitration and which: - (i) states the name and address of the disputing investor and, where a dispute is submitted on behalf of an enterprise, the name, address, and place of constitution of the enterprise; - (ii) nominates one of the fora referred to in paragraph 2 as the forum for dispute settlement; - (iii) waives its right to initiate or continue any proceedings (excluding proceedings for interim measures of protection referred to in paragraph 1 of Article 15 (Interim Measure of Protection and Diplomatic Protection)) before any of the other dispute settlement fora referred to in paragraph 2 in relation to the matter under dispute; and - (iv) briefly summarises the alleged breach of the respondent Party under this Agreement (including the provisions alleged to have been breached), the legal and factual basis for the dispute, and the loss or damage allegedly caused to the disputing investor or its investment by reason of that breach.
+- (a) the submission of the dispute to such arbitration taking place within 3years of the time at which the disputing investor became aware, or should reasonably have become aware, of a breach of an obligation under this Agreement causing loss or damage to the disputing investor or its investment; - (b) the disputing investor not being an enterprise of the respondent Party until the disputing investor refers the dispute for arbitration pursuant to paragraph 2; - (c) the disputing investor providing written consent to arbitration in accordance with the provisions set out in this Section; and - (d) the disputing investor providing written notice, which shall be submitted at least 90 days before the claim is submitted, to the respondent Party of its intent to submit the dispute to such arbitration and which: - (i) states the name and address of the disputing investor and, where a dispute is submitted on behalf of an enterprise, the name, address, and place of constitution of the enterprise; - (ii) nominates one of the fora referred to in paragraph 2 as the forum for dispute settlement; - (iii) waives the disputing investor's right to initiate or continue any proceedings (excluding proceedings for interim measures of protection referred to in paragraph 1 of Article 15 (Interim Measure of Protection and Diplomatic Protection)) before any of the other dispute settlement fora referred to in paragraph 2 in relation to the matter under dispute; and - (iv) briefly summarises the alleged breach of the respondent Party under this Agreement (including the provisions alleged to have been breached), the legal and factual basis for the dispute, and the loss or damage allegedly caused to the disputing investor or its investment by reason of that breach.

-5. The consent under paragraph 3 and the submission of a claim to arbitration under this Section shall satisfy the requirements of:
+4. The consent under paragraph 3 and the submission of a claim to arbitration under this Section shall satisfy the requirements of:

-- (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the parties to the dispute; and - (b) Article II of the New York Convention for an "agreement in writing".
+(a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the parties to the dispute; and

+(b) Article II of the New York Convention for an "agreement in writing".

-6. A claim that is submitted for arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for purposes of Article I of the New York Convention.
+5. A claim that is submitted for arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for purposes of Article I of the New York Convention.